0b10010010/TargetDevelopment/README.md

 I (AK) started by loading a target from support packages provided by Mathworks to use as a reference to build my own target and its hardware.

-First, start by loading a target by using a command
+First, start by instantiating a reference target object by loading an already existing target by using a command `loadTarget('STMicroelectronics STM32F4-Discovery')`.
+The string name 'STMicroelectronics STM32F4-Discovery' can be found in a xml file within [SupportPackage directory](file:///C:/ProgramData/MATLAB/SupportPackages/R2018a/toolbox/target/supportpackages/stm32f4discovery/registry/parameters/STM32F4Discovery.xml)

 ## Current Issues